auth0/auth0-java/README.md

 ## API Clients Recommendations
 The SDK implements a custom networking stack on top of the **OkHttp** library.
 The [official recommendation](https://square.github.io/okhttp/4.x/okhttp/okhttp3/-ok-http-client/#okhttpclients-should-be-shared) from Square is to re-use as much as possible these clients.
 However, it's not possible to pass an existing `OkHttpClient` instance to our `AuthAPI` and `ManagementAPI` clients.

-Whenever you instantiate one of them, a new `OkHttpClient` instance is being created internally to handle the network requests.
+Whenever you instantiate a client, a new `OkHttpClient` instance is created internally to handle the network requests.
 This instance is not directly exposed for customization.
-In order to reduce the resources consumption, make use a _singleton pattern_ to keep a single instance of this SDK's API clients during the lifecycle of your application.
+In order to reduce resource consumption, make use of the _singleton pattern_ to keep a single instance of this SDK's API client during the lifecycle of your application.

 For the particular case of the `ManagementAPI` client, if the token you've originally set has expired or you require to change its scopes, you can update the client's token with the `setApiToken(String)` method.